-He does not address the Holocaust, and although his had been a voice of protest against Hiroshima in the summer of 1945, he does not now ask how it happened.
+He does not address the Holocaust, and although his had been a lone voice of protest against Hiroshima in 1945, he does not now ask how it happened.
 As a journalist he had been one of the few to indict French colonialism, but he does not mention it, except in a footnote.
-How was it possible for Camus to focus solely on the violence of Communism in the very midst of the French colonial war in Vietnam, and when he knew that a bitter struggle over Algeria lay ahead?
+How was it possible for Camus to focus solely on the violence of Communism, given the history he had lived, in the age of nuclear weapons, in the very midst of the French colonial war in Vietnam, and when he knew that a bitter struggle over Algeria lay ahead?
 It seems he became blinded by ideology, separating Communism from the other evils of the century and directing his animus there.
-Camus's ideas, of course, had developed and matured over the years since he first began writing about revolt.
+Camus’s ideas, of course, had developed and matured over the years since he first began writing about revolt.
 But something else had happened: his agenda had changed.
 Absurdity and revolt, his original themes, had been harnessed as an alternative to Communism, which had become the archenemy.
-The philosophy of revolt became Cold-War ideology.
+Even as he rejected its violent confrontations, the philosophy of revolt became Cold-War ideology.

 Because The Rebel claimed to describe the attitude that lay behind the evil features of contemporary revolutionary politics, it became a major political event.
 Readers could hardly miss his description of how the impulse for emancipation turned into organized, rational murder as the rebel-become-revolutionary attempted to order an absurd universe.
 In presenting this message, Camus sought not so much to critique Stalinism as its apologists.
 His specific targets were intellectuals attracted to Communism—as he himself had been in the 1930s.

-One of these targets was Jean-Paul Sartre, and toward the end of The Rebel Camus now took aim at his friend's politics.
+One of these targets was Jean-Paul Sartre, and toward the end of The Rebel Camus now took aim at his friend’s evolving politics.
 Camus focuses on “the cult of history” against which the entire book is directed and his belief that “the existentialists,” led by Sartre, had fallen victim to the idea that revolt should lead to revolution.
-Within Camus's framework, Sartre is challenged as trying, like the predecessors criticized in The Myth of Sisyphus, to escape the absurdity with which his own thinking began by turning to Marxism.
-This is a bit of a stretch because Sartre was still several years from declaring himself a Marxist, and it shows Camus's tendency towards sweeping generalization rather than close analysis.
-But it also reflects his capacity for interpreting a specific disagreement in the broadest possible terms—as a fundamental conflict of philosophies.
+Within Camus’s framework, Sartre is challenged as trying, like the predecessors criticized in The Myth of Sisyphus, to escape the absurdity with which his own thinking began by turning to “history,” that is to Marxism.
+This is a bit of a stretch because Sartre was still several years from declaring himself a Marxist, and it shows Camus’s tendency towards sweeping generalization rather than close analysis.
+But it also reflects his awareness that his friend was determined to find a meaning in the world even as he himself foreswore doing so.
+And it shows his capacity for interpreting a specific disagreement in the broadest possible terms—as a fundamental conflict of philosophies.

-The text of The Rebel is punctuated with emphatic words of conclusion (alors, donc, ainsi, c'est pourquoi), which are rarely followed by consequences of what comes before and often introduce further assertions, without any evidence or analysis.
-And it is studded with carefully composed topic sentences for major ideas—which one expects to be followed by paragraphs, pages, and chapters of development but, instead, merely follow one another and sit undeveloped until the next equally well-wrought topic sentence.
-This is especially so in the book's final three chapters, which appear to be drawing conclusions from earlier discussions but time and again launch new themes.
-Still, despite its many weaknesses, the book remains an original and probing effort to understand how the great modern impulse to freedom went awry.
-And it shows the interpretative power of Camus's basic themes.
-The Rebel continues to attract readers today because of its critique of Western civilization, progress, and the modern world itself.
+The concluding chapters of The Rebel are punctuated with emphatic words of conclusion (alors, donc, ainsi, c’est pourquoi), which are rarely followed by consequences of what comes before and often introduce further assertions, without any evidence or analysis.
+They are studded with carefully composed topic sentences for major ideas—which one expects to be followed by paragraphs, pages, and chapters of development but, instead, merely follow one another and wait until the next equally well-wrought topic sentence.

-In The Rebel, a complex and sprawling essay in philosophy, the history of ideas and literary movements, political philosophy, and even aesthetics, Camus extends the ideas he asserted in Nuptials and developed in The Myth of Sisyphus: the human condition is inherently frustrating, but we betray ourselves and solicit catastrophe by seeking religious solutions to its limitations.
+In The Rebel Camus extends the ideas he asserted in Nuptials, developed in The Myth of Sisyphus, and then foreshadowed in The Plague: the human condition is inherently frustrating, indeed absurd, but we betray ourselves and solicit catastrophe by seeking solutions beyond our capacity.
 “The rebel obstinately confronts a world condemned to death and the impenetrable obscurity of the human condition with his demand for life and absolute clarity.
 He is seeking, without knowing it, a moral philosophy or a religion” (R, 101).
-Our alternatives are to accept the fact that we are living in a Godless universe—or to become a revolutionary, who, like the religious believer committed to the abstract triumph of justice in the future, refuses to live in the present.
+The book sets out the alternative: to accept the fact that we are living in a Godless universe and rebel against this within limits as do most of the members of the “sanitary squads” in The Plague – or to become a revolutionary, who, like the religious believer committed to the abstract and total triumph of justice, refuses to accept living in the present.